 - 1. Life table speed test (9 minutes)-given values in one life table column, compute parameter in another. e.g., if p(0)=0.8; p(1)=0.5, what is d(1)?
 Answer: 0.4.
 This type of computation is repeated in each of 10 questions. - 2.
 Kinship relations speed test (5 minutes)-identify relationship between pairs of individuals in pedigree chart. e.g. relationship of #30 to #40 (in pedigree chart posted in slides).
-Answer: 3rd cousins, once removed - 3.
-Style sheet template construction(9 minutes)-Submit attachment; format mock term paper per specifications given via Canvas. e.g., format and submit the mock term paper with the following specs: H1, H2, body text, hanging para etc. Submit formatted paper before time expires (see video #18 in Basics of Term Paper Writing). - 4.
+Answer: 3rd cousins, once removed - Style sheet template construction(9 minutes)-Submit attachment; format mock term paper per specifications given via Canvas. e.g., format and submit the mock term paper with the following specs: H1, H2, body text, hanging para etc. Submit formatted paper before time expires (see video #18 in Basics of Term Paper Writing). - 4.
 Table construction (5 minutes)-format tables in WORD according to specifications and content. e.g., construct and format the 4 col; 7 row table below exactly as shown complete with numbers, line spanners, headings and subheadings.
 Submit all tables in single WORD file as attachment before time expires (see videos #20-21 in Basics of Term Paper Writing). - 5.
 High-content term paper (special submission).
 This will require a separate submission for your term paper for bonus point scoring.
 Instead of 10 references total, this bonus category will require a total of 25 primary or secondary references in the text.
 Also at least 4 figures and/or tables.
 Papers not meeting these requirements will not be considered.
-Citations need to be yellow highlighted in the text and numbered in the bibliography. - 6.
-Use of bibliographic software.
-Use Zotero (free download), EndNotes or any other bibliographic software and you will be given 10 bonus points.
+Citations need to be yellow highlighted in the text and numbered in the bibliography.